Do you print other versions of the Bible?

 1. Archaic Accuracy

-The thee’s and thou’s serve a bigger purpose than making the KJV translation sound stodgy and archaic.
+The thee’s and thou’s serve a bigger purpose than to make the KJV translation sound stodgy and archaic.
 These old-fashioned pronouns preserve a small but important detail from the original text:

 - “Y” pronouns (ye, you, your, yours) are PLURAL, addressing more than one person.
 For example: “Ye [collectively] are the salt of the earth.”